phemex/phemex-api-docs/Public-API-en.md

 ### Subscribe OrderBook
-When Client subscribe to OrderBook, Data Gateway will immediately send the current Order Book snapshot to client.
+On each successful subscription, DataGW will immediately send the current Order Book snapshot to client and all later order book updates will be published.

 * Request
 ```